raspberrypilearning/pixel-pet/worksheet.md

 	![square paper avatar](images/square-paper.png)

 1. You will need another pet design, preferably one that is very similar to the first so that we can animate your pet.
-Here you can see the same image as above, but the feet are in a different place:
+Here you can see the image is almost identical to the one above, but the feet are in a different place:

 	![](images/square-paper-2.png)

-	Later when you code your animation, you will create the illusion that the pet is walking.
+	Later, when you code your animation, you will create the illusion that the pet is walking.

 ## Label each pixel of your image

 1. Think of a letter from the alphabet to represent each colour in your pixel pet image. e.g. `w` for white or `r` for red.
-1. If you are using square paper for your design you can write the letters on top like this:
+1. If you are using squared paper for your design, you can write the letters on top like this:

 	![](images/label-squares.png)